This post was updated in June 2020.

 Where to stay in El Nido

-Many people visiting El Nido, including myself, are backpackers traveling the Philippines on a budget.
-There is plenty of budget accommodation available, both dorms as well as cheap private rooms.
+Many people visiting El Nido are backpackers traveling the Philippines on a budget.
+There is plenty of budget accommodation in El Nido, clean dorms as well as cheap private rooms.

-For those with bigger budgets, don’t worry, El Nido offers some excellent mid-range and luxury hotels as well.
+For those with bigger budgets, don't worry, there are some excellent luxury hotels in El Nido as well.
+In the table below you can find my recommendations.

 What is the best time to go scuba diving in El Nido?